Kitware/dive/docs/Annotation-QuickStart.md

 ### Interpolation Mode Demo

-The Demo below shows how to use Interpolation mode to quickly crate tracks for objects through a video/image-sequence.
+The demo below shows how to use Interpolation mode to quickly crate tracks for objects through a video/image-sequence.

 ![Detection Mode Demo](videos/CreationModes/CreationModeInterpolation.gif)

-### Advance Frame
+### Advance Frame Mode

+This mode keeps you editing the same track while automatically advancing the frame each time a detection is drawn.
+In most cases interpolation mode will be preferred.

 1. Next to the "+Track" button click the Settings Icon to open the Creation Settings
 1. From the dropdown make sure that “Track” mode is selected.